School of Journalism and Mass Communication

 MC 4306.
 Advertising Competition.

-The course will focus on developing an integrated marketing communications campaign for a national client as part of the National Student Advertising Competition.
+This course focuses on developing an integrated marketing communications campaign for a national client as part of the National Student Advertising Competition.
 Students will create a campaign from the developmental through the execution process.
-Prerequisite: Consent of instructor.

 Grade Mode: Standard Letter